N.H. Byrd’s Store

 Lone Star Cement Corporation

 The following discussion will take you through the process of digging the materials used in Portland Cement.
-Portland Cement was a trade name and as defined by Webster: A hydraulic cement made by heating a mixture of limestone and clay, containing oxides of calcium, aluminum, iron, and silicon, in a kiln and pulverizing the resultant clinkers.
+Portland Cement was a trade name and, as defined by Webster, A hydraulic cement made by heating a mixture of limestone and clay, containing oxides of calcium, aluminum, iron, and silicon, in a kiln and pulverizing the resultant clinkers.

 The two major components of cement were marl and blue mud.
 Both of these were readily available in the Chuckatuck area.
 Marl, having been created by being underwater some 35 million years ago, and blue mud, which was still within the river adjacent to Ferry Point farm and the surrounding area, were abundant and easy to mine.

-Originally the equipment used for mining was a small drag line.
-Shortly after Lone Star purchased the mining rights they purchased a new 200 Ton Byrcus Erie drag line for 1 million dollars.
-(SHOW PICTURE OF DRAG LINE) This larger one was needed because of the depth they would be digging and the amount of material they had to move.
-This drag line was an electric unit that required a 2000 foot extension cord to bring in VEPCO power.
-The main power line was 11,000 volts and the extension cord to the drag line was 2300 volts.
-This extension cord was about 3 inches in diameter and was on a large spool attached to the undercarriage under the 200 tons of pig iron at the back of the drag line.
-The maximum distance away from the 11,000 volt power cord was 2000 feet.
-The cabin on the crane was three stories high and made of tongue and grove wood on a steel frame.
-It had a 140 foot boom and a 5 cubic yard bucket that you could drive a pickup truck in.
-Here is a picture of the bucket emptying marl into rail cars. (from collection of Harvey Saunders, Jr).
-The drag line ran on sets of rails on pallets which were moved by the drag line thus giving it unlimited mobility as well as a 360 degree swing.
-On occasion the drag line bucket would hit a very hard block of marl and would be unable to break it up without doing damage to the large teeth on the bucket.
-(SHOW DRAG LINE BUCKET)At this point Mr. Saunders, Sr. would get into the bucket and be lifted out to the general area (over water) near the trouble spot.
+Originally, the equipment used for mining was a small drag line.
+Shortly after Lone Star purchased the mining rights they bought a new 200-ton Byrcus Erie drag line for 1 million dollars.
+(SHOW PICTURE OF DRAGLINE) This larger one was needed because of the depth they would be digging and the amount of material they had to move.
+This dragline was an electric unit that required a 2,000-foot extension cord to bring in power from VEPCO.
+The main power line was 11,000 volts, and the extension cord to the drag line was 2300 volts.
+This extension cord was approximately 3 inches in diameter and was wound on a large spool attached to the undercarriage, beneath the 200 tons of pig iron at the rear of the dragline.
+The maximum distance away from the 11,000-volt power cord was 2000 feet.
+The cabin on the crane was three stories high and constructed of tongue-and-groove wood on a steel frame.
+It had a 140-foot boom and a 5-cubic-yard bucket that was large enough to fit a pickup truck.
+Here is a picture of the bucket emptying marl into rail cars. (from the collection of Harvey Saunders, Jr).
+The dragline ran on sets of rails on pallets, which were moved by the dragline, thus giving it unlimited mobility as well as a 360-degree swing.
+On occasion, the dragline bucket would hit a tough block of marl and would be unable to break it up without doing damage to the large teeth on the bucket.
+(SHOW DRAGLINE BUCKET)At this point, Mr. Saunders, Sr. would get into the bucket and be lifted out to the general area (over water) near the trouble spot.
 It was here that he would lower a sleeve of dynamite down into the water onto the bottom.
-With primer cord attached the crane operator would slowly swing him away from directly over the blast area and on signal would push the plunger.
+With the primer cord attached, the crane operator would slowly swing him away from directly over the blast area and, on signal, would push the plunger.
 A geyser some 200 feet high would erupt from the water pit.
 This was a real treat for Harvey Saunders, Jr. when he had the opportunity to ride with his dad.
 Mr. Fronfelter, one of the crane operators, would swing them around 360 degrees for a real thrill.
 Harvey.
-Jr. says “this was better than any Disney ride”.
+Jr. says, “This was better than any Disney ride”.

-Chart number 1 shows the original land area that was transferred from the Giant Portland Cement Company to Virginia Portland Cement Company, dated 1926.
+Chart number 1 shows the original land area that was transferred from the Giant Portland Cement Company to the Virginia Portland Cement Company, dated 1926.

-Chart number 2 shows the movement of marl up until 1945 when they crossed the road.
-Between 1926 and 1945 the marl was removed from the Kelly farm and the area adjacent to Mr. Glasscock.
-Lone Star had to build a barn for the Kelly’s since they would destroy an existing one.
+Chart number 2 shows the movement of marl up until 1945, when they crossed the road.
+Between 1926 and 1945, the marl was removed from the Kelly farm and the area adjacent to Mr. Glasscock.
+Lone Star had to build a barn for the Kellys since they would destroy an existing one.
 The marl hole behind Marvin Winslow’s house on RT 125 was our later swimming hole and the one that got the most attention in later years.

 (I am waiting for this data from Harvey, Jr.)